-Objective - To support community resilience planning through the development of tools that evaluate the economic impacts of disruptive events, including accounting for uncertainties of future events and measuring the co-benefits from resilience actions.
+Objective - To support community resilience planning through the development of tools that evaluate the economic impacts of disruptive events, including accounting for uncertainties of future events and measuring the co-benefits from resilience planning actions.

-The methodology, as described in the guidance document (‘Economic Decision Guide’ NIST SP1197) has been further developed and translated into ASTM ‘standard guides’ for submission to ASTM subcommittees E06.81 (Performance of Buildings - Building Economics) and E54.05 (Homeland Security Applications – Building and Infrastructure Protection).
-The methodology has been implemented with a prototype software tool, the “EDGeS Tool” (Economic Decision Guide Software Tool) that will be further developed to implement complex uncertainties and graphical interfaces.
-These activities will be designed to be complementary to the NIST Community Resilience Planning Guide for Buildings and Infrastructure Systems, providing decision makers at the community/regional level a process to evaluate alternate investment decisions and judge their economic viability.
+The methodology, as described in the guidance document (‘Economic Decision Guide’ NIST SP1197) has been further developed and translated into ASTM ‘standard guides’ for submission to ASTM subcommittee E06.81 (Performance of Buildings - Building Economics).
+The methodology has been implemented in the beta version software tool, the “EDGe$ Tool” (Economic Decision Guide Software Tool) that will be further developed as an online tool that implements complex uncertainties and graphical interfaces.
+These activities will be designed to be complementary to the “NIST Community Resilience Planning Guide for Buildings and Infrastructure Systems,” providing decision makers at the community/regional level a process to evaluate alternate investment decisions and judge their economic viability.

-What is the research plan?
-The research plan comprises five major activities: (1) the creation and formal acceptance of draft standard practices to formalize, publish, and make available an economic toolkit facilitating decision making for communities; (2) measurement of disturbance and disaster-related costs and potential linkages to achieve other community goals; (3) measurement of disaster losses, focusing on major indirect losses, such as business interruption, and distributional effects; (4) quantification of the uncertainty affecting economic decisions, and understanding how uncertainty should be communicated to decision makers; and (5) measure the ‘resilience dividend,’ the (non-disaster related) community co-benefits from investing in disaster resilience, and provide tractable guidance to communities on approaches to assessing the net co-benefits associated with resilience planning.
+The research plan comprises five major activities: (1) the creation and formal acceptance of draft standard practices to formalize, publish, and make available an economic toolkit facilitating decision making for communities; (2) measurement of disturbance and disaster-related costs and potential linkages to achieve other community goals; (3) measurement of disaster losses, focusing on major indirect losses, such as business interruption, and distributional effects—through the use of both data gathered in the field through surveys and interviews as well as secondary data sources; (4) quantification of the uncertainty affecting economic decisions, and understanding how uncertainty should be communicated to decision makers; and (5) measure the ‘resilience dividend,’ the (non-disaster related) community co-benefits from investing in disaster resilience, and provide tractable guidance to communities on approaches to assessing the net co-benefits associated with resilience planning.

 The methodology for measuring economic impact of community resilience planning is organized around the performance metric of ‘cost plus loss’ minimization – i.e., the economically optimal level of investment in prevention and mitigation activities to reduce future disturbance and disaster-related losses, as well as related expenditures that minimize the combined investment cost plus the value of expected losses.
-Also, the methodology considers various constraints placed on the minimization requirement given other community objectives (e.g., to minimize loss of life).
+Also, the methodology considers various constraints placed on this minimization requirement given other community objectives (e.g., to minimize loss of life).